'Not allowed to have fun anymore': Warriors' 'shoey' fan cops lifetime Mt Smart ban

 Gibbons told the SMH he had no idea why he had been tossed out of the stadium given he was not intoxicated and had purchased the beer from inside the venue.

-However according to the report stadium officials weren't not happy with an unauthorised camera crew following Gibbons.
+However, according to the report, stadium officials were not happy with an unauthorised camera crew following Gibbons.

 "I was evicted from the stadium and the security guard escorted me out and told me I had a lifetime ban," he said.